Big Knee Brace for Large Legs with Patella Support

 Treatment of chondromalacia varies based on the extent of the damage and the causal factors.
 The first line of defense for chondromalacia treatment is to rest the knee and to try to get swelling under control.
 Ice, compression, elevation and the use of anti-inflammatory medications can be quite effective for reducing this inflammation of the knee.

 A chondromalacia patella knee brace can also be helpful both for resting the knee and for providing compression.
-Consider, for instance, the DeRoyal Chondromalacia Brace & Knee Support.
-This hinged chondromalacia patella knee brace provides compression that can be customized for given conditions and differing knee sizes via a movable horseshoe pad and adjustable strapping.
-The stability the knee brace provides is optimized by its medial and lateral hinges for added ligament support.
+Hinged chondromalacia patella knee braces provide compression and stability, optimized by medial and lateral hinges for added ligament support.

 Correct Knee Cap Tracking with a Chondromalacia Patella Brace